 Summary

-As your business grows and matures, it is never too early to start thinking about what it’s worth and how to maximize its value.
+As your business grows and matures, you should start thinking about what it’s worth and how to maximize its value.
 Even as you are trying to grow and manage day-to-day operational decisions, it is useful to know what key variables will impact value, and what you can to do increase the value if or when you decide to sell.

 What is Business Value?

 It is important to first understand what a business valuation is, and how it can be determined.
 Business valuation is a process of determining the economic value of a whole business or company unit.
-Business valuation can be used to determine the fair market value of a business for many reasons, including sale value, establishing partner ownership, taxation, and even divorce proceedings.
+Business valuation can be used to determine the fair market value of a business for many reasons.
+Some include sale value, establishing partner ownership, taxation, and even divorce proceedings.

 An important part of understanding the concept of business value is the definition of the term “fair market value”.
 The International Glossary of Business Valuation Terms defines “fair market value” as: